esalkan/NetCoreSpecFlowSeleniumRestSharp/README.md

 It is the first Test framework I have written using C#, SpecFlow, and RestSharp, which I have never used until the last week.
 There may be many omissions, errors, and inaccuracies.
 Cases and scenarios can be derived and applied more.

-For this project following things were done:
+For this project I spent my time on the following:
 ![Dashboard](NetCoreSpecFlowTask/sourceDocs/waka.png)
 <hr>